Data Governance Committee (Policy 8160)

 - AVP of Communications and Marketing (consultative role, as needed)

 - Representative from Advancement appointed by the Vice President for Advancement

 - Public Records Coordinator – Office of General Counsel (consultative role, as needed)

-- Executive Director of Institutional Compliance and Ethics (consultative role, as needed)
+- Assistant Vice President for Title IX, Institutional Equity, and Compliance (consultative role, as needed)

 b.
 Chairperson(s) of the Data Governance Committee will be appointed by the ITGC.